-- Official signed copy of an active FCC amateur radio license, General Class or higher, valid for at least the past three years. - CISA AUXCOMM course completion certificate. - Signature page from the AUXC PTB dated within three years of initiating the PTB. - SWIC or STO endorsement as a future AUXCOMM instructor in the state of residence.
+- Copy of an active FCC amateur radio license, General Class or higher, valid for at least the past three years. - CISA AUXCOMM course completion certificate. - Signature page from the AUXC PTB dated within three years of initiating the PTB. - SWIC or STO endorsement as a future AUXCOMM instructor in the state of residence.

-- SWIC (or designated point of contact [POC]) Actions: - o Identify students for the course and have them submit proof of prerequisite completion for review.
-Once satisfied all prerequisites have been met by an individual student, send the prerequisite documentation with a SWIC or STO endorsement of the individual as a future instructor in the state to the CISA Communications Unit Training Coordinator. - o Once at least 8 qualified students have been identified, submit a completed student verification form to the CISA Communications Unit Training Coordinator and set the course dates to start at least 45 days later.
-Provide the course dates and location to the CISA Communications Unit Training Coordinator. - CISA Actions: - o Review and vet/approve the prerequisite documentation for sufficiency. - o CISA has all final approval for Train-the-Trainer course attendees.
-Provide course materials to attendees via digital download prior to the course.
+SWIC (or designated point of contact [POC]) actions:

+- o Identify students for the course and have them submit proof of prerequisite completion for review.
+Once satisfied all prerequisites have been met by an individual student, send the prerequisite documentation with a SWIC or STO endorsement of the individual as a future instructor in the state to the CISA Communications Unit Training Coordinator. - Once at least 8 qualified students have been identified, submit a completed student verification form to the CISA Communications Unit Training Coordinator and set the course dates to start at least 35 days later.
+Provide the course dates and location to the CISA Communications Unit Training Coordinator.

+- Review and vet/approve the prerequisite documentation for sufficiency.
+(CISA has final approval for Train-the-Trainer course attendees.) - o Provide course materials to attendees via digital download prior to the course.